 Each riding member is required to have an ASTM approved helmet, boots or shoes with sufficient heels, and a medical armband.
 Medical information should be in clear view at all times.
 Until you order your armband, keeping the information in your pocket or hat is acceptable.
 In addition to being a member in good standing, having signed everything and paid your dues, a copy of the Pony Club D and/or C USPC Handbook is invaluable.
 A smile and a terrific attitude will also go a long way.
 A protective vest is a good idea while jumping, but not required.
 A notebook is suggested for recording teaching information and thoughts on your lessons.
 It’s also an invaluable review tool.

-Safety is paramount.
+In OPRC, safety is paramount.
 Especially in the beginning of the year, we have informal safety checks.
-Your Board is responsible for your personal safety and that of your horse.
+Your officers are responsible for your personal safety and that of your horse.
 If a suggestion is made, it is for that reason.
-At each lesson someone will be appointed as First Responder.
-She or he will carry a cell phone and be in charge should the dreaded accident happen.
-Please comply with all instructions given you in a crisis.
-The instructor, President or acting President has the right to dismiss any member who, in their opinion, presents a danger to himself, his horse, or others.
-The same applies to lameness issues.
-They have the right and obligation to ask that person to leave the lesson.
+At each event, the president (or other officer) will act as First Responder.
+She will be in charge should the dreaded accident happen.
+Please comply with all instructions given to you in a crisis.
+The instructor or president (or other officer) has the right to dismiss any member who, in her opinion, presents a danger to herself, her horse, or others.
+The same applies to horse issues.
+The president has the right and obligation to ask any person riding a lame, pained, or unruly horse to leave the event.
 There can be no argument or recourse.
-Please understand that it is for the safety of the individual or the group.